 - Organizations who want to offer an inter-generational model of gathering

-- Educators who are ready to include nurturing mothers alongside of nurturing babies
+- Educators who are ready to include nurturing parents alongside of nurturing babies

 - Waldorf and LifeWays caregivers and educators ready to nurture the nurturer using familiar values and methods in a new way.

-- Mothers and Grandmothers who know the value of feeling supported in the postpartum year.
+- Parents, community members and elders who know the value of giving and receiving support in the postpartum year.

-- Mothers inching her way back to work doing something that she loves.
+- Parents inching their way back to work doing something that gives back to their community.

-- Community builders who believe inter-generational gatherings that nourish families.
+- Community builders who believe inter-generational gatherings nourish families and neighborhoods..

 This training is NOT for: